robysondepaula/robysondepaula/README.md

 Seeking to put my experience into practice and improve my skills.

-Always open minded, looking for opportunities to acquire knowledge and learn.
+Always open-minded to learning new technologies and methodologies.

 <!---
 robysondepaula/robysondepaula is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.